Download the PDF: The Bill C-71 Book

 Most Recent Update of This Page: 30 January 2019, 14:00 Toronto time.

-Contact: If you see an error or an omission, please contact me.
+Contact: If you see an error or an omission, please contact us.

 What Is Bill C-71?

-- Draft legislation proposed by the government of Canada on 20 March 20 2018.
-It could be passed it into law by the end of 2018.
+- Draft legislation proposed by the government of Canada on 20 March 2018.
+It could be passed into law in early or mid-2019.
+It could also be defeated.

 - Aimed at more than 2 million men and women with a federal firearm Possession and Acquisition Licence (PAL), such as hunters, farmers recreational shooters, athletes and firearm collectors.